What Is a Manufacturer Buyback?

 What Are the Pros and Cons of a Car Buyback?

 The pros of a buyback vehicle are a lower purchase price, possible extended warranty, full disclosure on exactly what was wrong with the vehicle, and good value if it was fixed properly.
 The cons, however, are the title brand, risk of recurring problems, financing and insurance challenges, and limited warranty coverage.
-Therefore, it is safe to say that a car resold as a buyback is best when the fault was branded unfixable because it means that part has most likely been replaced.
+A resold buyback is a better bet when the records show exactly what failed and that the faulty part was replaced rather than patched.

 Understanding Manufacturer Buyback Agreements